Gyles Brandreth: Gyles & George knitwear

-Brandreth is known for the colourful, humorous, novelty jumpers he designed and has worn throughout his career.
+Brandreth is known for the colourful, humorous, novelty jumpers he has designed and has worn throughout his career.
 He has stated on the BBC that "it's all I'm really known for".
 Collaborating with artist and knitwear designer George Hostler (1939–2018), Brandreth created hundreds of jumper designs that appear in books he and Hostler authored and produced under their knitwear label, Gyles & George.

 Brandreth devotes a room in his London home to jumpers, and claims to have one for almost every occasion.
 To name just a few examples: he has a knitted jumper emblazoned with a green frog that he has worn for appointments with Princes (Philip and Charles); on other royal occasions, he has worn sweaters featuring corgis and crowns.
 He has appeared on TV to talk about rail strikes with a jumper displaying a steam locomotive, and wore a sweater with the words "The End" on the day Boris Johnson resigned.
-And he has a Scrabble-themed jumper which he sports as President of the Association of British Scrabble Players.
+He also has a Scrabble-themed jumper, which he sports as President of the Association of British Scrabble Players.

 To strike a more serious note, he wore lounge suits rather than novelty jumpers when serving in Parliament, though he has stated: "The first time I spoke in the [House of] Commons, I heard John Prescott on the bench opposite me muttering 'woolly jumpers ha ha ha'.
 He could see I was thrown and he carried on.
-Eventually I had to pause and point out to Mr Prescott (the Honourable Member for Kingston upon Hull East) that the joy of a woolly jumper is that you can take it off at will.
+Eventually, I had to pause and point out to Mr Prescott (the Honourable Member for Kingston upon Hull East) that the joy of a woolly jumper is that you can take it off at will.
 Whereas the blight of a woolly mind is that you're lumbered with it for life".

 In 2020, Brandreth partnered with American designer Jack Carlson to revive the label for the 21st century, with Gyles & George joining Carlson's collective of brands, Blazer Group.
 They have collaborated to re-release many of Brandreth's original designs, including a jumper with the words "I'm a Luxury" across the front, famously worn by Diana, Princess of Wales, and another featuring the words "What the **** is going on?" (the back reads: "Don't ask me").
 They have also released a popular collection of sweaters themed around the signs of the Zodiac.

 Aside from Brandreth himself, the brand's models and prominent customers have included Joanna Lumley, Floella Benjamin, Hugh Bonneville, Jane Asher, Elton John, Pete Davidson, Ziwe Fumudoh, Blanca Miro, Dwyane Wade, Keith Richards and Diana, Princess of Wales.

 In 2023, the Petersfield Museum opened an exhibition dedicated to Gyles & George and Brandreth's personal collection of jumpers.